-- Prizes or Awards Staff should seek advice from their line manager or the Head of Corporate Services if they are offered an award or prize in connection with their official duties under the name of the Group.
-Staff will normally be allowed to keep the prize or award provided that there is no risk of public criticism and the nature of the gift cannot be perceived as a payment in favour of desirable outcomes, commercial or otherwise. - Donations The Group does not make contributions to political parties, to religious organisations or to charities which have political or religious foundations.
-The Group supports charitable giving and initiatives by its colleagues, however it is only open to the Group to make charitable donations at an organisational level.
-The Fundraising and Events Policy which is available on the Group Intranet should be read in conjunction with this policy. - Sponsorship for Attendance at Courses, Seminars & Conferences The offering of financial assistance or sponsorship by another organisation to attend relevant courses, conferences or seminars must be brought to the attention of the Head of Corporate Services.
+- Cash or Cash Equivalents this includes cash in any currency, lottery tickets, and gift vouchers.
+These, at any value, should not be accepted under any circumstances. - Trade Discount Cards Trade discount cards, other than those negotiated by the Group on behalf of its staff, by which an employee may benefit from the purchase of goods or services at a discounted price are classified as gifts and should be declined, and where already accepted be returned to the sender. - Prizes or Awards Staff should seek advice from their line manager or the Group Director of Corporate Services if they are offered an award or prize in connection with their official duties under the name of the Group.
+Staff will normally be allowed to keep the prize or award provided that there is no risk of public criticism, and the nature of the gift cannot be perceived as a payment in favour of desirable outcomes, commercial or otherwise. - Donations The Group does not make contributions to political parties, to religious organisations or to charities which have political or religious foundations.
+The Group supports charitable giving and initiatives by its colleagues; however it is only open to the Group to make charitable donations at an organisational level.
+The Fundraising and Events Policy which is available on the Group Intranet should be read in conjunction with this Policy. - Sponsorship for Attendance at Courses, Seminars & Conferences - The offering of financial assistance or sponsorship by another organisation to attend relevant courses, conferences or seminars must be brought to the attention of the Group Director of Corporate Services.
 Such sponsorship may be permitted however it may only be permitted on the understanding that its acceptance will not compromise in any way future purchasing decisions either directly or indirectly, nor shall it lead to any other conflict of interest between the Group and the organisation offering sponsorship.
-Invitations of a social kind for example sporting or cultural events should be declined, except where the Group has a set interest in the event e.g. the organisation hosting the event is a stakeholder or the CEO has given prior approval.
+Invitations of a social kind, for example sporting or cultural events, should be declined, except where the Group has a set interest in the event (e.g. the organisation hosting the event is a stakeholder) or the CEO has given prior approval.

-1.2d The Gifts and Hospitality Register - It is each individual's responsibility to inform the Head of Corporate Services of any gifts or hospitality of a value of over £50 offered in connection with Group related activity.
-The Head of Corporate Services will maintain a Gifts & Hospitality Register on behalf of the Group, recording any such gifts or hospitality.
-Items purely for student benefit above £50 e.g. curriculum equipment provided by a stakeholder, should still be reported for entry into the Gifts & Hospitality Register.

-The Gifts and Hospitality Register may be disclosed under the Freedom of Information Act and will be subject to regulatory audit reviews.
-As the law is constantly changing, this policy is subject to review and the Group reserves the right to amend this policy without prior notice.
+- 2.2.4.
+The Gifts and Hospitality Register it is the responsibility of all staff to inform the Group Director of Corporate Services of any offers of gifts or hospitality whether accepted or not in the following scenarios: - The value exceeds £50.00. - The cumulative value exceeds £50.00 during a 12-month period and is offered by the same organisation or individual. - At any value as an inducement either for doing something or not doing something in their official capacity (perceived or otherwise). - Gifts and hospitality of this nature can be reported via the Gifts and Hospitality reporting form. - 2.2.4.1 The Group Director of Corporate Services will maintain a Gifts & Hospitality Register on behalf of the Group, recording any offers of gifts and hospitality as stipulated in 2.2.4.
+Items purely for student benefit above £50.00 (e.g. curriculum equipment provided by a stakeholder) should still be reported for entry into the Gifts & Hospitality Register. - 2.2.4.2 The Gifts and Hospitality Register may be disclosed under the Freedom of Information Act and will be subject to regulatory audit reviews.
+As the law is constantly changing, this Policy is subject to review and the Group reserves the right to amend this Policy without prior notice.

-2. FRAUD
+3. FRAUD